 The following table contains various solutions to this integration problem.

-Solution | Fit | Data master | Comments |
+| Solution | Fit | Data master | Comments |

-Replication via third-party ETL tool | Best | Remote system | Where an external system needs to send a large amount of data into Salesforce leverage a third-party ETL tool that allows you to run change data capture against source data.
+| Replication via third-party ETL tool | Best | Remote system | Where an external system needs to send a large amount of data into Salesforce leverage a third-party ETL tool that allows you to run change data capture against source data.
 The tool reacts to changes in the source data set, transforms the data, and then calls Salesforce Bulk API to issue DML statements.
 This can also be implemented using the Salesforce REST APIs if the number of records is less. |

-Replication via third-party ETL tool | Good | Salesforce | Leverage a third-party ETL tool that allows you to run change data capture against ERP and Salesforce data sets.
+| Replication via third-party ETL tool | Good | Salesforce | Leverage a third-party ETL tool that allows you to run change data capture against ERP and Salesforce data sets.
 In this solution, Salesforce is the data source, and you can use time/status information on individual rows to query the data and filter the target result set.
 This can be implemented by using bulk API 2.0 or standard REST APIs (if the number of records is less ). |

-Data Import Wizard and Data Loader | Fit | Salesforce / External System | Data Import Wizard and Data Loader can be used to import, export and migrate data.
+| Data Import Wizard and Data Loader | Fit | Salesforce / External System | Data Import Wizard and Data Loader can be used to import, export and migrate data.
 While Data Loader commands can also be scripted to automate the import and export of data, the command-line interface is for Windows only.
 Neither of these tools is a recommended base for a data integration strategy.
 They should, instead, complement your data stewardship and maintenance strategy.
-For more information on Data Loader please see here. |
+For more information, see the Data Loader documentation. |

-Remote call-in | Suboptimal | Remote system | It’s possible for a remote system to call into Salesforce by using one of the APIs and perform updates to data as they occur.
+| Remote call-in | Suboptimal | Remote system | It’s possible for a remote system to call into Salesforce by using one of the APIs and perform updates to data as they occur.
 However, this causes considerable on-going traffic between the two systems.
 Greater emphasis should be placed on error handling and locking.
 This pattern has the potential for causing continual updates, which has the potential to impact performance for end users. |

-Remote process invocation | Suboptimal | Salesforce | It’s possible for Salesforce to call into a remote system and perform updates to data as they occur.
+| Remote process invocation | Suboptimal | Salesforce | It’s possible for Salesforce to call into a remote system and perform updates to data as they occur.
 However, this causes considerable on-going traffic between the two systems.
 Greater emphasis should be placed on error handling and locking.
 This pattern has the potential for causing continual updates, which has the potential to impact performance for end users. |

-The following diagram illustrates the sequence of events in this pattern, where the Salesforce is the data master.
+The following diagram illustrates the sequence of events in this pattern, where Salesforce is the data master.

 The following diagram illustrates the subsequent synchronization of events in near real time, where Salesforce is the data master.